 Rehabilitate Failing Electrical System for Settlement

 Kalaupapa National Historic Park, established in 1980 is a National Historic Landmark established to preserve, interpret and maintain a living community for the Kalaupapa settlement.
-The current electrical distribution system, installed in 1969 is owned by State of Hawaiʻi Department of Health (HDOH) and the State of Hawaiʻi Department of Land and Natural Resources (DLNR).
+The current electrical distribution system at the Park was installed in 1969 and is owned by the Hawai'i' Department of Health (HDOH) and is managed by the NPS.
+Power outages occur frequently within the Park because of deteriorated transformers, worn and frayed transmission lines, and pole and insulator failures.
+The electrical distribution system has created a variety of health and safety concerns for patient-residents, NPS and HDOH staff, and visitors.